 Have you experienced the grace of God through salvation?
-Come and speak to us to discover more about God’s plan of salvation.
-Email email@example.com
+Do you still have questions?
+Click the button below to get in touch and to discover more about God’s plan of salvation.

 You have become a follower of Jesus.
 And you want others to know about your experience.
 That’s where baptism comes in!
 There are a lot of ideas floating around today about what baptism is.
 And it’s easy to get sunk in the process of trying to figure out what baptism is all about.